Hammond organ: Clones and emulation devices

 The original Hammond organ was never designed to be transported regularly.
 A Hammond B-3 organ, bench, and pedalboard weighs 425 lb.
 This weight, combined with that of a Leslie speaker, makes the instrument cumbersome and difficult to move between venues.
 This created a demand for a more portable and reliable way of generating the same sound.
 Electronic and digital keyboards that imitate the sound of the Hammond are referred to as "clonewheel organs".

 The first attempts to electronically copy a Hammond appeared in the 1970s, including the Roland VK-1 and VK-9, the Yamaha YC45D, and the Crumar Organizer.
-The Korg CX-3 (single manual) and BX-3 (dual manual) were the first lightweight organs to produce a comparable sound to the original.
+The Korg CX-3 (single manual) and BX-3 (dual manual) were the first lightweight organs to produce a sound comparable to the original.
 Sound on Sound's Gordon Reid said that the CX-3 "came close to emulating the true depth and passion of a vintage Hammond", particularly when played through a Leslie speaker.

 The Roland VK-7, introduced in 1997, attempted to emulate the sound of a Hammond using digital signal processing technology.
 An updated version, the VK-8, which appeared in 2002, also provided emulations of other vintage keyboards and provided a connector for a Leslie.

 Clavia introduced the Nord Electro in 2001; this used buttons to emulate the physical action of pulling or pushing a drawbar, with an LED graph indicating its current state.
 Clavia has released several updated versions of the Electro since then, and introduced the Nord Stage with the same technology.
 The Nord C2D was Clavia's first organ with real drawbars.

-Diversi, founded by former Hammond-Suzuki sales representative Tom Tuson in 2003, specializes in Hammond clones, and has an endorsement from Joey DeFrancesco.
+Diversi, founded by former Hammond-Suzuki sales representative Tom Tuson in 2003, specialized in Hammond clones, and had an endorsement from Joey DeFrancesco.

 The Hammond organ has also been emulated in software.
 One prominent emulator is the Native Instruments B4 series, which has been praised for its attention to detail and choice of features.
 Emagic (now part of Apple) has also produced a software emulation, the EVB3.
 This has led to a Hammond organ module with all controls and features of the original instrument in the Logic Pro audio production suite.